kadena-community/kadena.js/packages/libs/client-utils/integrating-exchanges.md

 // only interact with a limited set of chains. const customHostGeneratorFunction = ({ networkId, chainId }) => {
   if (![0, 1, 2].includes(chainId)) {
-    throw new Error('This Exchange only works with chains 0, 1, and 2');
+    throw new Error('Exchange only conducts business on chains 0, 1, and 2.');
   }

   const hostname = 'kadena-node.my-exchange.tld';